U.S. Government Bonds Fall Amid Upcoming Supply, European Declines

 Continue Reading Below

-The yield on the benchmark 10-year U.S. Treasury note yield rose to 2.462%, according to Tradeweb, from 2.409% Friday.
+The yield on the benchmark 10-year U.S. Treasury note yield posted its biggest one-day jump since Dec.
+19, rising to 2.465% from 2.409% Friday.
 Bond yields rise as prices fall.

 Yields rose in Europe amid concerns that the strong euro may slow the European Central Bank from winding down easy money policies, which could lead to a pickup in consumer prices.
 Inflation is a threat to the value of long-term bonds, as it erodes the purchasing power of their fixed interest payments.